 Head of Data Intensive Astronomy Program

-Professor Andreas Wicenec is a Research Professor and head of the Data Intensive Astronomy (DIA) program at ICRAR.
+Professor Andreas Wicenec is a Research Professor and director of the Data Intensive Astronomy (DIA) program at ICRAR.
 Andreas is leading research efforts directed at the challenges of transmitting, storing and processing the enormous amounts of data generated from the radio telescope arrays being developed in Western Australia.
 He leads work on three main projects: (1) SKA Science Data Processor Data Layer design (2) Science Survey Support (3) High Performance Computing systems.
 Andreas joined ESO in 1997 as an archive specialist and was involved in the final implementation of the archive for ESO’s Very Large Telescope (VLT) and then became ESO’s Archive Scientist and led the ALMA archive subsystem development group..
 During his early career he was involved in the software development and reduction of photometric and astrometric Tycho data from the Hipparcos satellite.
-Prof. Wicenec is also involved in the International Virtual Observatory Alliance (IVOA).
+Prof. Wicenec is also involved in the UWA Institute of Data, the UWA International Space Centre as well as the Australian SKA Regional Centre and on the international side the International Virtual Observatory Alliance.
 His scientific interests and publications include high precision global astrometry, optical background radiation, stellar photometry, dynamics and evolution of planetary nebulae and observational survey astronomy and the related scheduling and computational concepts.

 The content of this page is maintained by Andreas Wicenec, please contact them with any questions or comments on this content.